Career

 1979—1984 | Astronomy / Physics B.Sc. student, U. of Arizona

-From 2008 - 2019, I was Director of the National Optical Astronomy Observatory (NOAO), the NSF's national observatory for ground-based optical-infrared astronomy.
-NOAO developed, built, and operated astronomical telescopes, instruments, and data systems in Arizona and Chile.
+From 2008 to 2019, I was Director of the National Optical Astronomy Observatory (NOAO), the NSF's national observatory for ground-based optical-infrared astronomy and an NSF Federally Funded Research & Development Center.
+NOAO developed, built, and operated astronomical telescopes, instruments, and data systems in Arizona and Chile, with an annual budget of $35 million and 270 personnel.
 During my directorship, NOAO and its partners implemented the Community Science and Data Center (home of the Astro Data Lab), the U.S. Extremely Large Telescope Program (US-ELTP), the Dark Energy Survey (DES), and the Dark Energy Spectroscopic Instrument (DESI).
-In 2020, NOAO assets were merged into the NSF's National Optical Infrared Laboratory, NOIRLab.
-I co-led the team that developed the baseline concept and implementation plan that was approved by NSF.
+In 2020, NOAO assets were merged into the NSF's National Optical Infrared Laboratory, NOIRLab; I co-led the team that developed the baseline concept and implementation plan approved by NSF, which ultimately resulted in the establishment of NOIRLab.

 Throughout my career, I have made significant contributions to the design, development, and operation of observatories, telescopes, focal-plane instruments, and data systems for American, European, and South American astronomical research communities.
-My technical experience is broadest regarding astronomical data acquisition, processing, visualization, management, and storage.
+My technical experience is broadest regarding astronomical data acquisition, processing, visualization, management, and storage — spanning petascale data systems through to science archive operations.